roock/hpilo-exporter/README.md

 docker build --rm -t hpilo-exporter .
 ```

-To run the container
+To run the container and use the ILO environment variable for password
 ```
-docker run -p 9416:9416 hpilo-exporter:latest
+docker run -e ILO -p 9416:9416 hpilo-exporter:latest
 ```

 You can then call the web server on the defined endpoint, `/metrics` by default.